johnkarlkeith/machu-picchu/docs/add-inventory.md

           <td><b>Basic Flow</b></td>
           <td>
             <ol>
-              <li>User queries the database for existing suppliers in the database and select a query result<br> from the dropdown that appears</li>
+              <li>User queries the database for existing suppliers in the database and select a<br> query result from the dropdown that appears</li>
-              <li>User will set the price of the inventory of the product by entering the wholesale price and <br>doing one of the following</li>
+              <li>User will set the price of the inventory of the product by <br>entering the wholesale price and doing one of the following</li>
                 <ul>
                     <li>Setting profit margin manually, retail price is calculated automatically</li>
                     <li>Setting retail price manually, profit margin is calculated automatically</li>